 Could we get clarification on why there has been a change in terminology from B@Home to Bolsover Homes?
-This is confusing given that we will be working with the same partner.
-Does the change not hinder our brand/programme identity?
+This is confusing given that we will be working

 Bolsover Homes was agreed and designed because B@home wasn't recognised as a council house building programme.
 Although corporate colours had been utilised there was no clear link with the Authority.
 The new logo encompasses the Bolsover District Council logo and it is much easier to identify that this is a council building programme recognising the positive steps to develop high quality council housing by the authority.
 This will be a positive image for this major investment.